That estimated dollar amount results from a 127.4% increase from $1.7 billion in 2018.

 Below are exports from Chad that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Chad’s goods trail Chadian importer spending on foreign products.

-Chad has negative net exports and therefore international trade deficits notably under the electrical machinery and equipment product category, as well as for pharmaceuticals.
+Chad has negative net exports and therefore international trade deficits notably under the electrical machinery and equipment product category, as well as for machinery including computers.

 Chadian Export Companies